 Consider your own aquarium objectives as you go through the list, and use them to guide your decision making.

-Time for a deep dive into the Top 10 Best Freshwater LED Light Fixtures!
+Time for a deep dive into the Top 10 Best freshwater aquarium lighting fixtures!

-The Current USA Satellite Freshwater LED Plus Pro Light is expensive, but it has the bells and whistles to warrant the price.
+The Current USA Satellite Freshwater LED Plus Pro Light is one of the most expensive aquarium light brands but it has the bells and whistles to warrant the price.
 As with most fixtures that you’ll see on this list, the fixture is fairly thin, and sits unobtrusively on top of your tank.

 The Satellite Plus Pro features a 24 hour on/off cycle, which exposes your tank to “a 24-hour rhythmic light cycle.”
 The light also features highly customizable color settings, letting you adjust the percentage of RGB and white light in the tank using the remote.